ncatlab/nlab-content/pages/7/6/4/0/467/content.md

 Likewise, while certainly the Yoneda lemma for $\infty$-stacks depends on descent, but since there is a perfectly good $\infty$-Yoneda lemma, for $\infty$-categories that are not stacks which has nothing to do with descent, I think it is only confusing and not helpful to try to draw a connection between descent and the Yoneda lemma.
 Really the (basically tautological) connection is between descent and stacks, since the Yoneda lemma can exist without either.

-_[[Urs Schreiber|Urs]]_: You are right.
-I'll try to improve on my choice of terminology.
-Later today when I find time.
-I still think it is very useful to think of the descent condition as nothing the condition that the Yoneda statement respects weak equivalences (or at least acyclic fibrations aka covers).
-But I agree that the way I put it is suboptimal.
+_[[Urs Schreiber|Urs]]_: I agree, I didn't phrase that well.
+I still think it is important for a good general understanding to emphasize that the descent condition is just the extension of the Yoneda statement along weak equivalences, though.
+The above is my attempt to keep that point while taking into account your sensible objects.
+Let me know if this is better now.

 =--

+***

 Instead of comitting the following discussion to a fixed model for [[infinity-category|infinity-categories]] or [[omega-category|omega-categories]] I describe the situation in a setup which aims to come close to making the minimum number of necessary assumptions on the ambient context.
 After discussing the general idea I give concrete examples in concrete realizations of $\infty$-categorical contexts.